-Questions of ethics surrounding new digital technologies, such as AI, cannot be answered at a national level alone.
-AI systems developed in countries such as the USA, China and Germany, for example, are used worldwide.
-The ethical decisions incorporated into their design and development therefore directly impact societies in other countries.
-The fact that most AI development is concentrated in a few industrialised and emerging countries means that poorer countries may be left behind in tems technological progress, which could exacerbate the so-called 'digital divide' between countries.
+Ethical issues relating to new digital technologies, such as AI, cannot be resolved at a national level alone.
+AI systems developed in countries such as the US, China and Germany are used worldwide.
+The ethical guidelines incorporated into their development therefore directly impact societies in other countries.
+As the majority of AI development occurs in a few industrialised and emerging economies, there is a risk that poorer countries will fall behind technologically, further widening the so-called 'digital divide' between nations.

 The UNESCO Recommendation emphasises the importance of people from low- and middle-income countries participating in the use of AI technologies and the regulation of these technologies at an international level.
 Paritcular focus is given to African countries, as promoting their peaceful and prosperous development has been a key mandate of the work of UNESCOExternal link: and the German Commission for UNESCO for many years.